 We try to stay focused on the big tech skills when we’re teaching the skills explicitly.
 The more nuanced skills of specific programs are often solved as we work with specific assignments.
 We encourage our students to become the tech experts and share their knowledge with classmates.

 One strategy is our expert anchor charts.
-When we come up with a skill that no one know how to do (for example, taking a photo with a webcam and inserting it on a slide), we write this onto a blank piece of chart paper.
+When we come up with a skill that no one knows how to do (for example, taking a photo with a webcam and inserting it on a slide), we write this onto a blank piece of chart paper.
 As students figure it out, they write their names under the skill on the chart.

 When another student needs help, they have a list of students who can help them out.
 This works with everything-not just tech stuff.